Toganenwood Estate Barn Wedding Venue / Events Center

 Q – Can we have a live band?
 Can the band be placed in the upper hayloft?

 A – Yes, you can have a live band although you must discuss with owners prior to hiring as it is very tricky to find the room for your guests and a band safely inside the barn.
 Smaller weddings (up to 120) have a better chance of keeping the bands inside.
 Possibly place the bands just outside the large bay door with the singers inside the barn.
 Would need a tent, if it rains.
 It is shaded in that area so no tent needed, if it does not rain.
 There is electric on each side of the bay doors.
 Bands cannot be up in the loft area, although that is a perfect place for a DJ.
 PLEASE keep the size of the band to 4-5 members or less.
 Discuss with owner prior to hiring so that we can make sure we can accommodate your request.
 We have limited space so may need to do some juggling of guests / tables, etc.

 Q – What equipment do you have for the DJ?
 Is there a hook up?

-A – We have four 750-watt Yamaha pro speakers/monitors.
+A – If they want to use our surround sound ... we have four 750-watt Yamaha pro speakers/monitors.
 Two on each side of the beam where the historic ladder is in front of the sweetheart table and two on the beam near the loft railing.
 All four are pointed toward the dance floor so the sound is distributed evenly.
 We positioned them toward the dance floor so that the bride and groom sitting behind the ladder / dance floor would have softer music to hear guests that were coming to congratulate them and the 48 people on the loft could eat without the music being too loud.
 The DJ or Playlist can be plugged into our surround sound system by use of a mini RCA plug adapter from their system.
 Test your source system during your rehearsal / walk through to make sure it is working with our system.
 Our system also plays 6 CD's.